soynet-support/demo_yolo/README.md

     - For CUDA 10.2, Nvidia-driver 440.33 or higher must be installed
 - Others: OpenCV (for reading video files and outputting the screen)

-If you have any trouble to make demo environment, you can refer [docker container]([https://github.com/soynet-support/demo_docker](https://github.com/soynet-support/demo_docker), "docker container").
+If you have any trouble to make demo environment, you can refer [docker container](https://github.com/soynet-support/demo_docker).

 ### Run SoyNet Demo